deepchecks/deepchecks/docs/source/user-guide/general/drift_guide.rst

   If we detect drift, we have no way to know whether this drift is a simple data drift, label drift or concept drift, as we don't know the true labels.

-(Feels disconnected to the rest here)
+In deepchecks, we show you a drift score and the drift on your most :doc:`important features </user-guide/tabular/feature_importance.rst>`, giving you an insight on the severity of your drift, even if your not still sure of its source.
+Now you can implement one of the following solutions:

 Retrain Your Model
 ^^^^^^^^^^^^^^^^^^

-If you have either kind of drift, retraining your model on new data that better represents the current distribution , is the most straight-forward solution.
+If you have either kind of drift, retraining your model on new data that better represents the current distribution, is the most straight-forward solution.
 However, this solution may require additional resources such as manual labeling of new data, or might not be possible if labels on the newer data are not available yet.

 Retraining is usually necessary in cases of concept drift.
 However, retraining may still be of use even for label drift, as the model may perform better when knowing the correct distribution of the label (this is not relevant when the training dataset is sampled so labels are evenly distributed)

 Adjust Your Prediction
 ^^^^^^^^^^^^^^^^^^^^^^